 In September 2010, Netanyahu agreed to a 10-month building freeze in Judea and Samaria, an unprecedented step, with the goal of bringing the Palestinians back to the negotiating table.
 [23] President Obama's Special Envoy to the Middle East, George Mitchell, wrote in November 2010, regarding the freeze that "it is a positive development more than any Israeli government has done before."
 [24] Despite the freeze and removal of roadblocks, the Palestinian Authority (PA) still refused to meet with Netanyahu to discuss a final status agreement until the last of the 10 months.
 This time, the PA was upset that Netanyahu refused to freeze building in eastern Jerusalem, an area that Israel views as part of its capital and land that it would never give up in any agreement.
 Building in Judea and Samaria was not part of the Oslo Accords.
 The Palestinian position that these communities are an obstacle to peace is false; it is just a new way to discredit Israel.
 The surrounding Arab countries and Palestinian Arab residents of Israel instigated three wars with Israel in order to destroy her, before any Israeli community in Judea and Samaria existed.
 The Palestinian government refused to sit down with Netanyahu for the first nine months of the building freeze.
 Finally, discussions were held in the 10th month to discuss peace, [25] after which the Palestinians refused to continue negotiations, because the building freeze was not extended.
-Yet Netanyahu continued to seek ways for improving the daily lives of the Palestinians.

-In September 2011, Netanyahu addressed the UN General Assembly.
-In his speech, he made an explicit offer to negotiate peace anytime and anyplace in the world.[26]
-Netanyahu asked PA President Mahmoud Abbas, "If we genuinely want peace what is stopping us from meeting here today at the UN and working out our differences?"[27]
-Just like his speech at Bar Ilan two years earlier, Netanyahu again offered peace to all countries in the Arab world.
-[28]Netanyahu remarked during his UN speech that Abbas claimed earlier in the day that Israel had been occupying Palestinian land for 63 years.
-By claiming 63 years of occupation, Abbas made it clear that the UN partition plan in its entirety is not acceptable to the Palestinian people.[29]
-The Palestinian position is not for Israel to return to 1967 borders, but for Israel to cease to exist as a Iewish State.
+Yet Netanyahu continued to seek ways for improving the daily lives of peace anytime and anyplace in the world.
+[26] Netanyahu asked PA President Mahmoud Abbas, "If we genuinely want peace what is stopping us from meeting here today at the UN and working out our differences?"
+[27] Just like his speech at Bar Ilan two years earlier, Netanyahu again offered peace to all countries in the Arab world.
+[28] Netanyahu remarked during his UN speech that Abbas claimed earlier in the day that Israel had been occupying Palestinian land for 63 years.
+By claiming 63 years of occupation, Abbas made it clear that the UN partition plan in its entirety is not acceptable to the Palestinian people.
+[29] The Palestinian position is not for Israel to return to 1967 borders, but for Israel to cease to exist as a Jewish State.